Contributing

 task test. - Open a PR with a clear description of the root cause and fix.

-Binding improvements (better error messages, idiomatic API, new methods) are welcome.
+Binding improvements (better error messages, idiomatic APIs, new methods) are welcome.
 Each binding lives in crates/ts-pack-<language>/.
-See the Architecture overview for the crate layout.
+See the Architecture page for the full crate layout.

 Binding changes must: